codacy/codacy-codesniffer/src/main/resources/docs/description/WordPress_PHP_PregQuoteDelimiter.md

-Flag calling preg_quote() without the second ($delimiter) parameter.Provides a bootstrap for the sniffs, to reduce code duplication.
+Flag calling preg_quote() without the second ($delimiter) parameter.
+Provides a bootstrap for the sniffs, to reduce code duplication.